Judge In Texas Denies The NFL’s Request For Emergency Stay Of Injunction In Ezekiel Elliott Case

 — Bleacher Report (@BleacherReport) September 18, 2017

 Although Elliott has not said much regarding the case, the steps he’s taken legally has shown everyone that he truly believes he is innocent.
-He’s certainly got enough support from fans, teammates, and Cowboys owner Jerry Jones as well.
+He’s certainly got enough support from fans, teammates, and Cowboys owner Jerry Jones, as well.
 That support is a huge part of the reason he has been able to suit up and play the first two games of the 2017 season.

 Zeke and his Cowboys were able to win their first game of the season against the division rivaled New York Giants.
 However, the team took a beating in yesterday’s game on the road against the Denver Broncos.
 Elliott had just 9 carries for 8 yards as he saw his team take a 42-17 lost.
 Dallas is now tied with Philly and Washington for first place in the NFC East.